-The Professional's Guide to Publishing is a practical introduction to working in the publishing industry; providing a clear overview of its many functions, including editorial, production, sales and marketing.
+Get a practical introduction to working in the publishing industry and a clear overview of its many functions, including editorial, production, sales and marketing.

 The Professionals' Guide to Publishing is a practical introduction to working in the publishing industry.
 The authors provide a clear overview of its many functions, including editorial, production, sales and marketing; ensuring that the reader has a firm understanding of their responsibilities and how these departments work cross-functionally.